-The Valcucine Goals
+The Valcucine Sustainable Development Goals

 The 17 Sustainable Development Goals are: 1.
 No Poverty 2.
 Zero Hunger 3.
 Good Health and Well-being 4.
 Quality Education 5.
 Gender Equality 6.
 Clean Water and Sanitation 7.
 Affordable and Clean Energy 8.
 Decent Work and Economic Growth 9.
-Industry, and Infrastructure 10.
+Industry, Innovation and Infrastructure 10.
 Reduced Inequality 11.
 Sustainable Cities and Communities 12.
 Responsible Consumption and Production 13.
 Climate Action, 14.
 Life Below Water 15.
 Life on Land 16.
 Peace, Justice and Strong Institutions 17.
 Partnerships for the Goals.

 Valcucine always committed to self-improvement as far as innovation and eco-sustainability is consistent with several SDGs such as (click on the green link to get the right goal):